GreptimeTeam/docs/docs/v0.7/en/user-guide/concepts/features-that-you-concern.md

 ## Does GreptimeDB support continuous aggregate or downsampling?

-It doesn't, but we have a plan to support it.
+It doesn't, but we have a new project `GreptimeFlow` for it, please refer to the [tracking issue](https://github.com/GreptimeTeam/greptimedb/issues/3187).

 ## Can I store data in object storage in the cloud?